petermann/masks-form-fields/trunk/readme.txt

 [Click here](https://gist.github.com/petermann/fd1a898e02ca91a0d7231a9f8ee662b4) for more details on how to add custom mask.

 == Changelog ==

+= 1.11.1 =
+* Fixed JS minification conflict: Added semicolon after JSON declaration in wp_add_inline_script. (commit#3529ce1)
+* Added option for the format of the Brazilian phone number, with attribute 'name' equal to 'phonebr'. (commit#9c14400)

 = 1.10 =
 * Replaced wp_localize_script with wp_add_inline_script. (commit#6f6dc2d)